justinrgarrard/world-of-naevis.net/docs/character_creation/class/cleric.md

 #### Mystery Cults

-Religion in Naevis is organized across countless mystery cults, similar to their [real world analogues](https://en.wikipedia.org/wiki/Greco-Roman_mysteries) in ancient Greece.
-Members are sworn to secrecy regarding their religion's greater mysteries.
+Religion in Naevis is organized across [countless organizations](../../the_frontier/canvaslands/mystery_cults), each with their own particular beliefs and rituals.
+Similar to their [real world analogues](https://en.wikipedia.org/wiki/Greco-Roman_mysteries) in ancient Greece, mystery cult initiates are sworn to secrecy regarding their religion's deeper truths.

 #### Divine Magic